Skip to content

 An ASE Atoms object is passed to the function and a bool is returned.
 True if the molecule passed has planarity.

-from minimalsym import is_planar
+from molsympy import is_planar

 ## Check planarity for molecule